 Iran—the world’s leading state sponsor of terrorism—remains the greatest long-term threat to U.S. and Israeli interests in the Middle East.

 Since the 2015 announcement of the Iran nuclear deal—also known as the Joint Comprehensive Plan of Action (JCPOA)—Tehran has increased its dangerous behavior.
 America should respond decisively to let Iran know that it will face severe consequences if it does not cease its aggression and comply with its international obligations.
-Please urge your representative and senators to support bipartisan legislation currently under consideration that would push back on Iran’s non-nuclear behavior in the Middle East.
+On July 27, the Senate passed the Countering America's Adversaries Through Sanctions Act by a vote of 98-2.
+On August 2, the president signed the legislation into law.
+Please thank your members of Congress taking measures to counter Iran's regional aggression and passing this bipartisan legislation.

 Counter Iran’s Regional Aggression: